Cyclone Owen: Meteorological history

 Over the next six days, Tropical Low Owen moved westward, towards Queensland.
-Around 18:00 UTC on 9 December (04:00 AEST, 10 December), the tropical low landfalled within vicinity of Port Douglas on Queensland's Cape York Peninsula; however, the JTWC's best track suggested that the system became a Category 1-equivalent tropical cyclone for a short period before making landfall.
+Around 18:00 UTC on 9 December (04:00 AEST, 10 December), the tropical low made landfall within vicinity of Port Douglas on Queensland's Cape York Peninsula; however, the JTWC's best track suggested that the system became a Category 1-equivalent tropical cyclone for a short period before making landfall.
 The system continued moving westward and emerged over the Gulf of Carpentaria at about 14:00 UTC on 10 December (00:00 AEST, 11 December).
 Through 11 December, Owen remained at about the same intensity as it continued to move westward.
 By 12 December, Owen was slowly moving westward over the Gulf of Carpentaria.

 Early on 12 December, conditions for cyclogenesis started to become more favourable, with sea surface temperatures reaching 31 C, allowing convection to increase.
 At about 12:00 UTC on 12 December (22:00 AEST, 12 December), Owen regenerated into a Category 1 tropical cyclone.
 However, according to the JTWC, Owen had regenerated into a tropical cyclone earlier, at around 15:00 UTC on 11 December (01:00 AEST, 12 December), nearly one day earlier than the BoM's estimate.
 According to the JTWC, Owen quickly intensified between that advisory and its subsequent official reformation.
 Just over two hours after Owen was re-designated as a tropical cyclone by the BoM, the storm had already strengthened close to hurricane strength by 1-minute sustained wind speeds (according to estimates using the Dvorak technique), according to the JTWC.